-- (1) Any person providing advice, to customers, must be suitably trained. - (2) Licensees must ensure that any individual providing advice in respect of home finance agreements or approving home finance agreements on behalf of the licensee, holds an Approved Qualification.
+- (1) This sub-rule only applies to Part II licensees. - (2) Licensees must ensure that any individual providing advice in respect of home finance agreements or approving home finance agreements on behalf of the licensee, holds an Approved Home Finance Qualification.